dustsigns/lecture-demos/feature_detection/matching_perspective_readme.md

 * **First image**: File path of the first image to find within the second.
 * **Second image**: File path of the second image to find the first one in.
 This parameter can also specify the file path of a video consisting of multiple second images.
 If *-* is specified, a webcam is used.
+* (optional) **Waiting time between images**: Time in ms to wait after each processed second image.
+The default value 0 denotes infinite waiting, which can be interrupted by a key press.

 Hard-coded parameters
 ---------------------